woobottle/woobottle/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on INSOMENIA
+- 🔭 I worked at INSOMENIA
 - 🌱 I’m currently learning RUBY, PYTHON, JAVASCRIPT
 - 📫 How to reach me: dkrnfls@gmail.com